 They’re a step above basic timesheet templates, but they still rely on inaccurate and time-intensive manual input.
 Instead of plugging in your hours, they require you to keep manual timers.
 Many people forget to turn these timers off and end up just guesstimating what they worked on, undermining the whole point of keeping a timesheet.

 If efficiency and accuracy are what you’re looking for in a timesheet template, these are a no-brainer!
-Automatic timesheet apps solve two perennial problems in one – error-prone manual time tracking and time-intensive manual timesheet entry –effectively removing the monthly timesheet burden.
+Automatic timesheet apps solve two perennial problems in one – error-prone manual time tracking and time-intensive manual timesheet entry – effectively removing the monthly timesheet burden.
 Timesheet designs themselves are highly customizable, and offer a ton of simple filters, making itemized breakdowns as simple as a click.

 As with manual timesheet apps, these tools require a lot of fancy development work, so require a fee.
 If your work is infrequent or doesn’t prioritize accuracy, a hand-built Excel or Google Sheets method may suit you better.

 At present, the majority of timesheet templates are manual instead of automatic.
 While they might use some handy equations to get to your end timesheet faster, they don’t solve the main problem with timesheets that costs businesses thousands of dollars each year.
+When you use a manual timesheet template:

-Automated timesheets can make a world of difference to overworked, burned-out teams who want to focus on the job they were hired to do – instead of admin.
+Timesheet software can make a world of difference to overworked, burned-out teams who want to focus on the job they were hired to do – instead of admin.
 It dramatically reduces the inaccuracies of human error, and frees up more time for meaningful productive work.